dpd696/cheat-sheets/cloud/provider/azure/avd/avd.md

 ## Creating a Resource Group

 Resource Group is a Container
-1.Click on the left menu
+1. Click on the left menu
-2.Go to Resource Group
+2. Go to Resource Group
-3.Create a Resource Group
+3. Create a Resource Group
-4.Name it something short but relevent ex.
-AVD 5.Select Region
+4. Name it something short but relevent ex.
+AVD
+5. Select Region
-6.Select Tag (Optional)
+6. Select Tag (Optional)
-7.Create
+7. Create

 ---
 ## Creating a Virtual Network